martinthomson/ppm-dap/src/02-pa-config.md

 [TODO: Add batch parameters, including min/max batch size, batch time window, etc.]

-[OPEN ISSUE: Would it be useful if `PAoTask.id` were bigger so that task ids can be more sparse?]
+[OPEN ISSUE: Would it be useful if `PATask.id` were bigger so that task ids can be more sparse?]

 **Helper key configuration.**